docarray/docarray/docs/glossary.md

 Most of the recent breakthroughs in AI are multimodal AI.

-* [StableDiffusion](https://stability.ai/blog/stable-diffusion-public-release), [Midjourney](https://www.midjourney.com/home/?callbackUrl=%2Fapp%2F), [DALL-E 2](https://openai.com/product/dall-e-2) generate *images* from *text*.
+* [StableDiffusion](https://stability.ai/blog/stable-diffusion-public-release), [Midjourney](https://www.midjourney.com/home/?callbackUrl=%2Fapp%2F) and [DALL-E 2](https://openai.com/product/dall-e-2) generate *images* from *text*.
 * [Whisper](https://openai.com/research/whisper) generates *text* from *speech*.
 * [GPT-4](https://openai.com/product/gpt-4) and [Flamingo](https://www.deepmind.com/blog/tackling-multiple-tasks-with-a-single-visual-language-model) are MLLMs (Multimodal Large Language Models) that understand both *text* and *images*.

-One of the reasons that AI labs are focusing on multimodal AI is that it can solve a lot of practical problems and that it actually might be a requirement to build a strong AI system as argued by Yann Lecun in [this article](https://www.noemamag.com/ai-and-the-limits-of-language/) where he stated that "a system trained on language alone will never approximate human intelligence."
+Many AI labs are focusing on multimodal AI because it can solve a lot of practical problems, and that it might actually be a requirement for strong AI systems (as argued by Yann Lecun in [this article](https://www.noemamag.com/ai-and-the-limits-of-language/) where he states that "a system trained on language alone will never approximate human intelligence.")

 ### `Generative AI`

 Generative AI is also in the epicenter of the latest AI revolution.
 These tools allow us to *generate* data.

-* [StableDiffusion](https://stability.ai/blog/stable-diffusion-public-release), [MidJourney](https://www.midjourney.com/home/?callbackUrl=%2Fapp%2F), [Dalle-2](https://openai.com/product/dall-e-2) generate *images* from *text*.
+* [StableDiffusion](https://stability.ai/blog/stable-diffusion-public-release), [MidJourney](https://www.midjourney.com/home/?callbackUrl=%2Fapp%2F), and [Dalle-2](https://openai.com/product/dall-e-2) generate *images* from *text*.
-* LLM: Large Language Model, (GPT, Flan, LLama, Bloom).
+* LLMs: Large Language Models, (GPT, Flan, LLama, Bloom).
 These models generate *text*.

 ### `Neural Search`